umarshk-mb/umarshk-mb/README.md

 `Focused on improving user experience by writing a quality code.`

-`Familiarity of .NET, SQl and NoSQl`
+`Familiarity with .NET, SQl and NoSQl`

 `Open for collabration let's connect through:` [LinkedIn](https://www.linkedin.com/in/umarmb) / [mail-to](imumar944@gmail.com).